h2non/rocky/README.md

 Migrating systems if not a trivial thing, and it's even more complex if we're talking about production systems that require high availability.
 Taking care of consistency and public interface contract should be a premise in most cases.

-`rocky` was initially designed to be a useful tool for assisting during a backend migration strategy.
+`rocky` was initially created to become an useful tool for assisting during a backend migration strategy.
 However, it could be useful for many other [scenarios](#when-rocky-is-a-good-choice).

+## Design

+`rocky` was designed with versatility in mind, with a small core and lightweight codebase, but very focused on extensibility provifing multiple layers, such as middleware

-It was created with versatility in mind, so it can work as a standalone HTTP proxy or integrated in your existent `node.js` backend, powered by express/connect or a raw http server.
+so it can work as a standalone HTTP proxy or integrated in your existent `node.js` backend, powered by express/connect or a raw http server.

 `rocky` will take care of HTTP routing, discerning traffic and forwarding/replaying it accordingly to your desired new backend.